 Huge, international companies have constraints – everybody does – but probably nowhere suffers from constraints more than small businesses yet small businesses in total represent the dominant sector in most economies.

-For example, according to Circle Research, small and medium sized businesses in the UK, i.e. independently owned businesses with 250 employees or less represent:
+For example, according to Circle Research, (link no longer available) small and medium sized businesses in the UK, i.e. independently owned businesses with 250 employees or less represent:

 - 33% of business turnover,